FAQ's @ Fly Sussex the ULTIMATE paragliding experience

 What if the weather is bad?

 Please phone the office (answer phone) after 7:30pm on the day before your booking to check if we will be going ahead or not (flying is weather dependant).
-If the weather proves unsafe for teaching you will receive credit for another day another time.
+If the weather proves unsafe for teaching you will receive credit for another day.
 You will need to ring and re-book.
 The sooner you come back the better.